blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

 *The Diels-Alder reaction IRC animation*
 ```

-Watch how the sp3 carnons convert to sp2 as the bonds break.
+Watch how the *sp<sup>3</sup>* carbons convert to *sp<sup>2</sup>* as the bonds break.
 Also see how the ethylene moves to a more gertical angle over the butadiene as the bonds break.
 Spin the structure in the MacMolPlt window and watch the process from different sides.
 Can you see bond lengths change as 𝜋-bonds change to σ-bonds and vice versa.

 ## A Challenge